i-thanvanth/i-thanvanth/README.md

 ### Hi there 👋
+### 🌱 just a random guy who loves coding,math and music...
+### 🔭 I’m currently working on myself improving my lifestyle and obviously coding and a lot other stuff
+### ⚡ I have a blog, here's the link: https://confessionsoft.blogspot.com

 <!--
 **i-thanvanth/i-thanvanth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.